olavph/webmonitor/README.md

 # Build

 A single container needs to be built, the others will be pulled with the compose setup.
-If you don't have docker, refer to [installing docker](#installing-docker).
+If you don't have docker, refer to [installing docker](#installing-docker), or skip building and run the Python only command (`run_without_docker.sh`).

 ```bash
 sudo docker build . --tag webmonitor